rohancme/dr-boulder/README.md

 ## Disclaimer
 - These scripts have only been tested on a mac, and the use of virtualenv and pip ***should*** result in the same behavior on Windows/Linux systems - but it's possible you might need to tweak the code.
 Very open to suggestions and/or Pull Requests!

+- for Linux distributions with coexistant python2 and python3, use python2 version.

 ### Set things up

 - In your terminal/iterm (mac/unix) or Command Line/Git Shell (Windows):